kiba/Writings/dreamwalker/story_bible.md

 * Origin world - Vanilla Earth that our to-be intrepid dreamwalker protagonist is from.
 * Diaspora of the Stars - A space opera setting.
+* Chakrapunk - A world with kung-fu ninjas, basically.